 Guidelines for the EnoMAX Table Top Exhibit

-Each agency is responsible for creating a table top presentation to be displayed twice during the EnoMAX graduation reception and dinner.
-These displays can take many different forms.
-The table top will need to be staffed by at least one participant from each agency at all times during the reception.
-The exhibits are intended to showcase highlights and key takeaways of the work done during the EnoMAX year.
+On the Thursday evening during the final Agency visit, there will be a reception and dinner celebrating the students and Program year.
+Before and during dinner, the Team from each Agency will have the opportunity to highlight their EnoMAX program year.
+The audience for this presentation will include fellow students, Agency CEO’s, Agency and Eno Facilitators, other Eno staff and invited guests.
+Each agency is responsible for creating an oral or table top presentation to be displayed during the EnoMAX graduation dinner.
+These presentations can take many different forms.
+The table top will need to be staffed by at least one participant from the agency.
+The presentations are intended to showcase highlights and key takeaways of the work done during the EnoMAX program year.
+If the Agency Team choses to do an oral presentation, it should be limited to 10 minutes.

 Creativity is encouraged.